THE BEST THINGS TO DO IN MADRID, SPAIN

 - Thermoflask water bottle – like a Hydroflask, but more affordable!
 We don’t go anywhere without these water bottles full of purified water.

-- North Face Aphrodite 2.0 capris – I seriously wear these pants every.single.day!
+- North Face Aphrodite 2.0 capris – Seriously, I wear these pants every.single.day!
 I couldn’t live without these ultra-comfy, lightweight pants that dry so quickly.
 They are 100% worth the money!

 Leave a Reply